Actuarial Science (MS)

 Oral Health Sciences (MS)

-The Master of Science in Oral Health Sciences is designed specifically for students who wish to improve their academic preparedness for dental school admission.
-Students take courses in the Henry M. Goldman School of Dental Medicine and the School of Medicine Graduate Medical Sciences.
+The Master of Science in Oral Health Sciences is a rigorous biomedical science program that introduces students to a broad range of topics in oral health and medical sciences while strengthening their academic preparedness for dental school admission.
+Students take courses in the Henry M. Goldman School of Dental Medicine and the School of Medicine’s Graduate Medical Sciences, and develop essential critical thinking and research skills for future success in professional school.

 Orthodontics & Dentofacial Orthopedics